ut-astria/orbdetpy/README.rst

 The following tasks are under consideration.
 Community contributions are always welcome.

-1) The addition of other atmospheric models supported by Orekit.
-2) Support for attitude dependent drag and solar radiation pressure.
+1) Support for attitude dependent drag and solar radiation pressure.
-3) A batch least squares implementation.
+2) A batch least squares implementation.
-4) Rauch-Tung-Striebel smoother.
+3) Rauch-Tung-Striebel smoother.
-5) Parametric analysis i.e. the ability to pass-through certain measurement types.
+4) Parametric analysis i.e. the ability to pass-through certain measurement types.

 Prerequisites